Parry Gripp: Television theme songs

-Gripp performs The Super Hero Squad Show, Ben 10: Omniverse, The 7D, and StoryBots Super Songs theme songs.
+Gripp performs theme songs for television programs, including The Super Hero Squad Show, Ben 10: Omniverse, The 7D, and StoryBots Super Songs.

 He joined forces with MC Lars to perform some of the vocals, including the chorus to "Guitar Hero Hero (Beating Guitar Hero Doesn't Make You Slash)", a song commenting on the notion that video games like Guitar Hero take kids away from playing in bands and actually learning their instruments.

 On July 9, 2009, Gripp debuted a new song called "The Girl at the Video Game Store" for the 1000th episode of the G4 TV program Attack of the Show!
 The video features the show's hosts Olivia Munn as the title character and Kevin Pereira on drums.

 In April 2013, Gripp recorded the song "Backyard Hodge Podge" for the episode of the same name for the children's television show Phineas and Ferb, and he also appeared in the episode in animated form.

 In October 2016, Gripp performed and wrote the theme song for the Netflix children's show StoryBots Super Songs, a spin-off for Ask the StoryBots.
 He also started performing and writing songs for both shows.

-Gripp has written songs for Vivienne Medrano's adult animated webseries Hazbin Hotel and its spinoff Helluva Boss, as well as the song "Monster Fighting Time" for the "Bad Luck Jack" ZooPhobia short.
+Gripp has written songs for two of Vivienne Medrano's adult animated series' pilots: "Inside of Every Demon is a Rainbow" and "Alastor's Reprise" for Hazbin Hotel and "Oh Millie" and "I.M.P Jingle" for its spinoff Helluva Boss.
+He performed the latter song himself, as well as the song "Monster Fighting Time" for the "Bad Luck Jack" ZooPhobia short, also by Medrano.